jjack102/CS350-Intro-to-Software-Engineering/sample-project/README.md

-# Version Control - Merging branches and Resolving conflicts in Git
+# Version Control - Merging Branches and Resolving Conflicts in Git

 # Highway